 Is It Common For Couples To Misunderstand Each Other In Arguments?

-When it comes to communication in a relationship, misunderstandings can be all too common.
-It can lead to arguments and fights that could be avoided.
+Misunderstandings in communication in a relationship can be all too common.
+They can lead to arguments and fights that could be avoided.

-But why do couples misunderstand each other and is it a normal thing that happens?
-In this blog post, we'll explore the reasons of misunderstandings and offer some tips for avoiding them in the future.
+But why do couples misunderstand each other, and is it a regular thing that happens?
+In this blog post, we'll explore the reasons for misunderstandings and offer some tips for avoiding them in the future.

 Read time: approximately 10 minutes.